ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 #### SyntaxError
 An error that occurs when the line of code we've written can't be read by the computer because it doesn't match the computer's expectation for the programming language's grammar.

+> Usually, unclosed parentheses will cause a SyntaxError on the **next** line of *code*.
+But depending on your code, unclosed parentheses can actually manifest as other kinds of errors.
+For example, if it was actually the _last_ line that had a missing close-parentheses, you would still get a syntax error, but it would read "**unexpected EOF while parsing**".
+EOF stands for "end of file" and "parsing" is a fancy word for "reading", so "unexpected EOF while parsing" means that Python encountered the end of the file before it expected to.
+So, **when you get an error on a line that looks okay, learn to quickly check for unclosed parentheses on the line of *code* before**.

 #### Others
 Check the [debugging guide](https://www.cc.gatech.edu/classes/AY2016/cs1301_spring/CS-1301-Debugging-Guide/index.html).